-If you have problems with your vision – such as astigmatism, long-sightedness or short-sightedness – you might have thought about getting laser eye surgery.
+If you have problems with your vision – such as astigmatism, long-sightedness or short-sightedness – you might have thought about getting LASIK eye surgery.
 It’s an extremely attractive option with the potential to improve your vision dramatically.

 To put it simply, laser surgery generally involves reshaping the surface of the eye to correct vision problems.
 Although a lot of people end up with 20/20 vision following the procedure, this is by no means guaranteed.
 And, laser surgery is expensive.